mrb101/celparser/.junie/guidelines.md

 # celparser Python Style Guide

-This document outlines the coding standards and best practices for the PyCEL project, a Python parser and evaluator for Google Common Expression Language (CEL).
+This document outlines the coding standards and best practices for the celparser project, a Python parser and evaluator for Google Common Expression Language (CEL).

 ## General Principles